 How Much Weight Can You Lose Through Intermittent Fasting?

-Intermittent reduces your calorie intake, which of course helps in weight loss, too.
+Intermittent fasting can reduce your calorie intake if done the right way, which of course helps in weight loss, too.
 Interestingly, there are also studies that show intermittent fasting burns more fats than muscles.

 On the average, intermittent fasting will help you lose around 0.55 lbs or 0.25 kg per week.
 If you do it in alternating days, you are able to lose 1.65 pounds (0.75 kg) each week.